Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 Headless services are described in detail here: [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).

-Basically it's the same as MySQL just with slight modifications.
+Basically it's the same as MySQL, just with slight modifications.
 As stated earlier, I'm using NSQ's own Docker Image called `nsqio/nsq`.
 All nsq commands are there, so nsqd will also use this image just with a different command.
-For nsqlookupd the command is:
+For nsqlookupd, the command is:

 ~~~yaml
 command: ["/nsqlookupd"]
 args: ["--broadcast-address=nsqlookup.default.svc.cluster.local"]
 ~~~

 What's the `--broadcast-address` for, you might ask?
 By default, nsqlookup will use the `hostname` as broadcast address.
-When the consumer runs a callback it will try to connect to something like `http://nsqlookup-234kf-asdf:4161/lookup?topics=image`.
-Note that `nsqlookup-234kf-asdf` is the hostname of the container.
-By setting the broadcast-address to the internal DNS that callback will be: `http://nsqlookup.default.svc.cluster.local:4161/lookup?topic=images`.
+When the consumer runs a callback it will try to connect to something like: `http://nsqlookup-234kf-asdf:4161/lookup?topics=image`.
+Please note that `nsqlookup-234kf-asdf` is the hostname of the container.
+By setting the broadcast-address to the internal DNS, the callback will be: `http://nsqlookup.default.svc.cluster.local:4161/lookup?topic=images`.
 Which will work as expected.

-NSQ Lookup also requires two ports forwarded.
-One for broadcasting and one for nsqd callback.
-These are exposed in the Dockerfile and then utilized in the Kubernetes template like this:
+NSQ Lookup also requires two ports forwarded: One for broadcasting and one for nsqd callback.
+These are exposed in the Dockerfile, and then utilized in the Kubernetes template.
+Like this:

 In the container template: